rahi-lab/YeaZ-GUI/readme.md

 6. Install with the command `pip install -e .`.
 7. Install pytorch and cuda using `conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia` 7.1. for more information visit https://pytorch.org/get-started/locally/
+8. Download weight files for neural network and put them in the folder with yeaz installation.
+    8.1.
+Download the parameters for segmenting phase contrast images from: https://drive.google.com/file/d/1tcdl34Aq11mrPVlyu0Qd4rUigw_6948b.
+    8.2.
+Download the parameters for segmenting bright-field images from: https://drive.google.com/file/d/1vnhkp54McM836yczh4F-YYJwPahbTsY0
+    8.3.
+Download the parameters for segmenting fission images form: https://drive.google.com/file/d/1h_Wz2d3UY0jkGtMrhl32iEqbOQVXsmKS.

 ## Runnig the GUI

 1. Open a terminal and activate the environment using `conda activate YeaZ`.
+2. Navigate to the directory where you installed YeaZ using `cd path/to/yeaz` (the easiest way is to search for yeaz folder in your files)
-2. Run the program with the command `yeaz`.
+3. Run the program with the command `yeaz`.

 ## Troubleshooting / FAQ